whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-02-FabFitFun-Subscription-Box-Fall-2015-Review-Coupon.md

 <figcaption>A closer look at the bracelet</figcaption>
 <br>

-<p>Subscribers received either the Aquamarine color (the one I received), White Jade, Grey Jade, or Dark blue.
-I like mine, it's very calming and pretty on my tanned skin.
-I think it will look good stacked with the white one too so I may have to try to swap for another one!</p>
+<p>I love the Aquamarine color, it's so very calming and pretty on my tanned skin.
+I think it will look good stacked with the white one too so I may have to try to get a hold of that one!</p>

 <br>